C2DH/ranketwo/_assignments/boder/02-analogue-digital.de.md

 title:  The analogue wire recorder compared to digital audio recording
 cover: /assets/images/attachments/12boxes/12boxes_02.png
 order: 2
+tags:
+ - history of communication technology
-tags: History of communication technology, obsolete recording devices
+ - obsolete recording devices
-requirements: strong WIFI, accesso to Ranke.2, computer or laptop, application on laptop or computer to view video, account for timeline,
 outcomes:
-  - learning the physics of audio recording in analogue and digital form
+ - Learning about the physics of audio recording in analogue and digital form
-  - understanding the dependency on technology for the spread of knowledge
+ - Understanding how we depende on technology for the spread of knowledge
 ---

 briefing lecturer